 Mixing of pallets to get right hue of colour.
 Photo: Rebecca Vemdal Pallets were mixed to match the existing historical colour on the walls.
-The pigments used together with the kasein mixture included chrome oxide, yellow ocher, iron oxide black and chalk white, all of these together came as close as possible to the original colour.
-Aquarelle colours were also used during the process of painting, to give the finished result a more transparent hue, and not to interfere with the historic feel.
-Another reason for the use of watercolours is because the result will be more reversible than would be the case with a pure casein based colour.
+The pigments used together with the kasein mixture included chrome oxide, yellow ocher, iron oxide black and chalk white, all of these together came as close as it could to the original colour.
+Aquarelle colours were also used